Bachelor of Science (Honours) in Construction Common Entry (CEY) CW438

 CAO Entry: NFQ LEVEL 8

 Course Code: CW438

 Course Places: 10

 Students now have the option to choose either a common entry option at CAO stage and choose a specialist area by the end of Year 3 or can choose a specialist area at CAO stage.

-This four-year honours degree programme provides students with an overall understanding of construction and building management with modules including: Construction Technology; Building Services; Materials; Structural Appreciation; Surveying; Management and Measurement; Applied Mathematics; Building Information Modelling; CAD and IT; Measurement and Estimating; Environmental Management; Accounting and Financial Planning & Control.
+This course provides students with an overall understanding of construction and building management with modules including: Construction Technology; Building Services; Materials; Structural Appreciation; Surveying; Management and Measurement; Applied Mathematics; Building Information Modelling; CAD and IT; Measurement and Estimating; Environmental Management; Accounting and Financial Planning & Control.